The Impacts of the Gender Imbalance on the Marriage Market: Evidence from World War II in Japan: Estimation Strategy

-To improve the identification, we employ a quasi-experimental design that uses changes in the sex ratio due to the substantial wartime losses of men as an exogenous shock on the marriage market after the war.
-We consider a bilateral-specific fixed effect model defined as follows:
+We employ a quasi-experimental design that uses changes in the sex ratio due to the substantial wartime losses of men as an exogenous shock on the marriage market after the war.
+For each census year, we consider the following linear regression model:

-where $i$ indicates the prefecture, $t$ indicates the measured census year, and $a$ indicates age ranges from 17 to 50.
-The variables $y$ and $\textit{SR}$ are the outcome variable and sex ratio defined in equation~\ref{asr} that are measured at each prefecture-year-age cell, respectively. $\phi$ is the prefecture-by-age fixed effect, $\nu$ is the year fixed effect, and $\eps$ is a random error term.
+where $i$ indicates the prefecture, and $a$ indicates ages ranging from 17 to 50.
+The variables $y$ and $\textit{SR}$ are the outcome variable and the sex ratio defined in equation~\ref{asr}, respectively, which are measured for each prefecture-age cell. $\mathbf{x}$ is a vector of prefecture-level control variables, $\mu$ is the age-fixed effect, and $\eps$ is a random error term.